Anti-climb paint

 Anti-climb paint (also known as non-drying paint, anti-intruder paint, anti-vandal grease) is a class of paint consisting of a thick oily coating that is applied with a stiff brush, trowel or by hand using a protective glove.
-In appearance it is similar to smooth gloss paint when applied but it remains slippery for a minimum of three years thereby preventing any intruder from gaining a foothold.
+In appearance it is similar to smooth gloss paint when applied but it remains slippery for a minimum of three years, thereby hindering an intruder from gaining a foothold.

 Uses

 It is used to prevent climbing on objects such as lamp posts, walls and fences.
 It owes its effectiveness to the fact that it is based on a non-drying oil and keeps the surface greasy and slippery.
 As an additional advantage, it leaves its mark on the person touching it and hence makes it possible for intruders to be identified.

 Anti-climb paint is often used to deter burglars seeking to enter a building by climbing up to a higher entry point, such as a window on an upper floor.